johnstewart0820/starswap-interface/README.md

 An open source interface for Starswap -- a protocol for decentralized exchange of Starcoin tokens.

-## Accessing the Uniswap Interface
+## Accessing the Starswap Interface

-To access the Uniswap Interface, use an IPFS gateway link from the [latest release](https://github.com/Uniswap/uniswap-interface/releases/latest), or visit [app.uniswap.org](https://app.uniswap.org).
+To access the Starswap Interface, use an IPFS gateway link from the [latest release](https://github.com/Uniswap/uniswap-interface/releases/latest), or visit [app.uniswap.org](https://app.uniswap.org).

-## Run the Uniswap Interface
+## Run the Starswap Interface

 ```
 yarn install